The Authentic Paella

 1. Pour oil into the pan and sprinkle salt over it.

-2. Brown the meat well over medium heat until it's crispy and golden.
+2. Brown the meat well over medium fire until it's crispy and golden.
 If using snails, add them at the end of the browning process.

-3. Lower the heat to medium-low.
+3. Lower fire to medium-low.
 Push the meat (and snails) to the sides of the pan, then add the tomato, garlic, and paprika.
 Sauté until the tomato juice evaporates completely.
 This is important for flavor!
 Some chefs even brown the tomato mixture.

 4. Add the flat and white beans.
 Stir everything together with the tomatoes and meat.

-5. Turn the heat up to medium-high and add the rest of the water.
+5. Turn the fire up to medium-high and add the rest of the water.
 Wait for it to boil.

 6. Taste the broth and add salt if needed.